-On our last count, this plugin includes 145 new elements for Visual Composer, along with many other features that will vastly improve your experience in building your website.
+On our last count, this plugin includes 145 new elements for WP Bakery Page Builder, along with many other features that will vastly improve your experience in building your website.
 But aside from our demo website, we have yet to see an end user, that is actually using all of them.
-Plus, the more elements and features you add to Visual Composer, the slower Visual Composer can become (based on your overall server and computer setup).
+Plus, the more elements and features you add to WP Bakery Page Builder, the slower WP Bakery Page Builder can become (based on your overall server and computer setup).
 For those exact reasons, this plugin is build with modules, which allow you to simply enable or disable elements and features, based on your need.

 And by default, only the most commonly used elements and features of this plugin are enabled, after you first installed and activated the plugin.

-In order to use any of the non-active elements and features, you just need to visit the extensive settings page for the plugin (you should find a new “VC Extensions” menu item in your WordPress backend menu), where you find access to ALL elements and features.
-Simply go through the settings and enable (or disable) elements and features, and after you’re done, save the settings, and your selection will become available in Visual Composer.
+In order to use any of the non-active elements and features, you just need to visit the extensive settings page for the plugin (you should find a new “Composium” menu item in your WordPress backend menu), where you find access to ALL elements and features.
+Simply go through the settings and enable (or disable) elements and features, and after you’re done, save the settings, and your selection will become available within the WP Bakery Page Builder.